AshKumar0807/File-Share/README.md

 4. Upload, download, and manage your files through the web interface

+## NGROK

+Use ngrok to create a http tunnel for a this project

 ## Security Features

 - Password hashing using Werkzeug security